 - Who?
 Who has made the request to change, who will carry it out and who should be notified and involved in it (and how)?
 Who will be impacted by the effects of this change?
 Thanks to this knowledge, it will be easier to divide responsibilities related to implementation, communication strategy, as well as identifying potential risks.

 - How?
 How will the change be carried out?How will it affect employees, processes and other ongoing changes in the company?
 How to divide responsibilities and minimize the potential risk?
 How will we check if the change has brought the desired effect and how can we measure the effectiveness of our actions?

 Successful change management strategy

 How to translate the answers to the above questions into specific actions, and how can we be sure that the key areas will be addressed?
 Here are 7 effective change management strategies:

-- Have a resistance plan – you may expect that change won’t come easy to everyone.
+You may expect that change won’t come easy to everyone.
 Carol Dweck of Stanford University, who researches the psychology of change, distinguished two approaches: the challenge mindset and the fixed mindset.
 People who are characterized by the former will see change as an opportunity for development.
-In the case of a fixed mindset, people will rather try to defend the status quo.
+In the case of a fixed mindset, people will rather try to defend the status quo and might tend to resist change.
 Have you considered the objections your employees may have when it comes to the proposed changes?
 Try to put yourself in their shoes: which of the current solutions will they defend and why?
 Maybe they will be afraid of managerial changes, moving to a new team or group layoffs?
 When it comes to implementing a new system, they could have doubts related to its functioning or they may simply be used to the old solution.
 It is worth considering all this beforehand prior to talking with them, so as not to leave any doubts or uncertainty.
 As you can see, similarly to the Agile methodology, a flexible approach to changes can bring more benefits than the fixed mindset.